 - Park clear of the gateway.
 Sorry we do not provide keys for viewings.

 - Walk up the track and Outland Wood is on your left.

 - The northeast boundary (AD) is the roadside verge.

-- The southeast boundary (CD) is marked by a line of white-topped posts.
+- The southeast boundary (CD) is marked by a line of orange-topped posts.

 - The southwest boundary (BC) is the northeast side of the hard track.

 - The northwest boundary (AB) is the southeast side of the hard track.